StephenHogg/StephenHogg.github.io/_drafts/2019-07-10-Risk_in_Classification.md

 Before you do anything, you need a decent baseline to compare to.
 What might we do in the absence of a model?
 You could flip a coin.
 Or you could always predict the commonest class.
 You could even use another much simpler model.[^1]

 For now, let’s say that your baseline model is constant-valued.
-The model all data are from the majority class.[^2] So what does this mean for performance?
+The model predicts all data are from the majority class.[^2] So what does this mean for performance?

 Imagine you’ve got a dataset where 90% of the labels are negative and the remaining 10% are positive.
 The constant-valued classifier gives you 90% accuracy.
 So if you do any worse than that on a model you’ve built, it’s fair to claim that you’ve wasted your time.